willywax/TDD-Node-js-Mysql/README.md

 5. Have a test coverage of atleast 65%

 #### Design Approach
-1. Poject Structure
+1. Poject Structure<br>
   1.1  Models : Contains the main Classes and SQL Queries.
+(User, Comment, DB)<br>
-(User, Comment, DB) 1.2 Controllers: Contains the logic to interact with the models. ( UserController, CommentController) 1.3 Routers: Redirection of requests.
-(UserRouter, CommentRouter) 1.4 Middleware: Checks for access if a user is about to edit or update a comment.
-(Access) 1.5 Tests: Has test.js which contains all the tests
+  1.2  Controllers: Contains the logic to interact with the models. ( UserController, CommentController)<br>
+  1.3  Routers: Redirection of requests.
+(UserRouter, CommentRouter)<br>
+  1.4  Middleware: Checks for access if a user is about to edit or update a comment.
+(Access)<br>
+  1.5  Tests: Has test.js which contains all the tests<br>

 #### Install Instractions
 1. Download or Clone the project